 How can I apply?

-Applications for internships typically open in September each year.
-We strongly encourage you to keep an eye on your chosen company’s career website, their social media pages and our deadlines calendar to find out when applications open.
+Applications for internships typically open in September.
+We strongly encourage you to keep an eye on your chosen company’s career website, their social media pages and the Insurance Careers website to find out when applications open.
+The companies at the back of this guide all indicate whether or not they offer internships in addition to graduate placements.